Stella Linden: Career in America

 She left her husband to seek fame in Hollywood, sailing on the liner 'De Grasse' and arriving in New York on 16 May 1951.
 She returned to Europe briefly, sailing from New York to Rotterdam in December 1951 and arriving back in New York on 3 March 1952, sailing on the 'Ryndam'.

 In the summer of 1951 she appeared as a hotel clerk in an episode of the TV show Foreign Intrigue titled "At the Airport" and sometime later was said to have had steady jobs as a gameshow hostess and as a model.
 Unable to find work, she went to Mexico, writing in a letter to Desmond that she was there to get a 'quickie' divorce.

 In May 1954 Stella married Rupert Marius Texel.
 They divorced in April 1971.

-Paramount released the film 'Wild is the Wind' in December 1957.
-Uncredited screenplay contributions by Dalton Trumbo, Philip Yordan, Eugene Daniell and Stella Linden (credited as Anna Sten).
+Paramount released the film Wild is the Wind in December 1957.
+It featured uncredited screenplay contributions by Dalton Trumbo, Philip Yordan, Eugene Daniell and Stella Linden (credited as Anna Sten).
 Dalton Trumbo was said to be in Mexico during this period.

-In 1965, Stella contributed the teleplays for two episodes of the TV series 'The Count of Monte Cristo'.
+In 1965, Stella contributed the teleplays for two episodes of the TV series The Count of Monte Cristo.
 The first was 'The Luxembourg Affair' and the other was 'A Toy for the Infanta'.
 (IMDb).

 In 1967, she wrote an episode of The Monkees titled "A Coffin Too Frequent" and a book titled Two a Penny.
 "A Coffin Too Frequent" aired on 20 November and Two a Penny was adapted to film that same year.
 Linden co-wrote the screenplay for Two a Penny with David Winters, who went uncredited.

 The Los Angeles Times 15 Jan 1968 announced a multi-million dollar program of films to be produced by CKF Productions, Inc. for release by United Artists and supervised by Jerry Bressler.
 Films included 'Pussycat, Pussycat, I Love You' and 'A Grave Undertaking', the latter a story by Stella M. Linden.
 Only the former, starring Ian McShane and Anna Calder-Marshall, saw the light of day, being released in March 1970.